 Overcrowding is another serious issue for any stadium event.
 These events are occasionally oversold by an event manager.
 As a result, crowds may gather together in such great numbers that any major crowd movement can become dangerous and may even lead to trampling injuries.

 If you or someone you love has been injured while visiting a stadium, there may be legal action available against the property or event manager.
-For more information regarding your options, contact the Milwaukee stadium injury attorneys of Habush Habush & Rottier S.C. by calling (414) 271-0900.
+For more information regarding your options, contact the injury attorneys of Habush Habush & Rottier by calling 800-2-HABUSH (800-242-2874).